pkgw/stund/README.md

 ## Installation

-For now, you have to compile stund yourself:
+For now, you have to compile stund yourself.
+But, installing the latest version should be pretty simple:

 1. Install the [Rust language](https://www.rust-lang.org/en-US/) toolchain if you don't already have it.
 2. Add `$HOME/.cargo/bin` to your `$PATH` if it is not already there.
-3. Check out this repository.
+3. Run `cargo install -f stund`
-4. Run `cargo install` in the toplevel directory.
+4. Run `stund help` to verify the installation.

-5. Run `stund help` to verify the installation.
+You don’t need to check out this repository unless you want to install a bleeding-edge version of `stund` rather than the latest release.

 ## Things You Can Do With Multiplexed SSH Tunnels